 • ZIM-MER-MAN, [CLAP!], ZIM-MER-MANN!
 [CLAP!]: Jordan Zimmermann recorded the first two outs of the Phillies' fourth before giving up back-to-back singled by Mike Fontenot and "Doc" Halladay, but a groundout to second by Juan Pierre ended a 23-pitch frame, after which Zimmermann was up to 76 pitches.
 5-1 Nationals after four in Citizens Bank.
 Ian Desmond walked in a seven-pitch at bat with two down in the fifth, extending Halladay even further, then stole second with Danny Espinosa up, but a sliding catch down the line in right by Hunter Pence ended a 17-pitch inning by the Phillies' right-hander, and Halladay was up to 80 pitches after five.
 Pence walked with two down in the Phillies' 5th, though it sure looked like he had swung while avoiding a full-count fastball up and in, then Pence took third on two-out single to right by Brian Schneider, but a full-count slider to Hector Luna was called strike three and Zimmermann was through 5.0 with the 5-1 lead and 98 pitches on his arm after a 22-pitch frame.

 • Zimmermann > Halladay Tonight: Zimmermann singled with two down in the top of the sixth, but was stranded.
 The Nats' right-hander then proceeded to throw a quick 7-pitch 1-2-3 seventh, his first 1-2-3 inning of the game, to end his night after 6.0 IP, 7 H, 1 R, 1 ER, 2 BB, 2 K's, 107 pitches, 71 strikes and 7/6 GO/FO.
 Halladay was hit for in the Phillies' sixth, ending his own night after 6.0 IP, 9 H, 5 R, 5 ER, 1 BB, 6 K's, 2 HR's, 92 P, 66 S, 5/3 GO/FO.
-Phillies' right-hander Jake Diekman threw a seven-pitch, 1-2-3 7th, which Nats' lefty Tom Gorzelanny followed-up with a 6-pitch 1-2-3 bottom of the inning after which Washington still held their 5-1 lead.
+Phillies' left-hander Jake Diekman threw a seven-pitch, 1-2-3 7th, which Nats' lefty Tom Gorzelanny followed-up with a 6-pitch 1-2-3 bottom of the inning after which Washington still held their 5-1 lead.
 Diekman got the first two outs of the Nats' eighth giving up a one-out single by Danny Espinosa, but the Nats' infielder was stranded at second when Jose Contreras came on to retire Jesus Flores.
 5-1 Nats after seven and a half.

 • ConKratzulations: Tom Gorzelanny came back out for the eighth, giving up Phillies' catcher Erik Kratz's first MLB HR on a solo shot to center that Rick Ankiel couldn't bring back in spite of a valiant, leaping effort.
 5-2 Nationals on the 31-year-old outfielder's first major league long ball, but Gorzelanny held the Phillies there, finishing up his second inning in relief with a 16-pitch 8th.